 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- This medicine is usually given on Day 1 and Day 8 of a 21-day cycle treatment.
-This 2-day treatment is given again every 21 days until your body responds to the medicine.
-Each treatment usually takes about 2 to 5 minutes.
+- This medicine is usually given on day 1 and day 8 of a 21-day treatment cycle.
+Each treatment takes about 2 to 5 minutes.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.